-If the DNS query includes D0=1 and the QNAME corresponds to a zone that is known by the responder to be signed, a valid RRSIG for the RRSets in the answer (or authority if answer is empty) section MUST be returned.
-In case DO=0 RRSIG SHOULD be omitted.
+If the DNS query includes DO=1 and the QNAME corresponds to a zone that is known by the responder to be signed, a valid RRSIG for the RRSets in the answer (or authority if answer is empty) section MUST be returned.
+In the case of DO=0, the RRSIG SHOULD be omitted.